schouhan15/DevOps-Samples/README.md

 ##### How-To:

 * Modify the ORG, APP, TO_ADDRESS, SUBJECT, SUCCESS_BODY, FAILURE_BODY as required.
-* Add it as a [post-build script](https://docs.microsoft.com/en-us/appcenter/build/custom/scripts/#post-build) in your repository.
+* Add it as a [post-build script](https://docs.microsoft.com/en-us/appcenter/build/custom/scripts/#post-build) to your repository.
 * Configure your AppCenter build(s) to ensure the Build Script is picked.